pj-mohanty/humans_of_tech/README.md

 4. Similarly, one must add a Google Firebase key in LoginForm.js to make the user login section work properly.
 5. Run 'npm start' to view the project

+Watch this video on how to install properly: https://drive.google.com/file/d/1c9aAoKPr6I-pZa-LwHQfeTI1lkDY_0a7/view?usp=sharing

 Due to limitations with uploading video and image files to Google Cloud, the complete project can be viewed from one's localhost in their brower.
 However, a version without the local images and videos can be viewed at this link (https://cs-514-project-5-frontend.wl.r.appspot.com), which still features the search and person muesaem display functionality.

 ## Project overview